aa4958/sql-python-chicago-crime-analysis/data/README.md

 # Data README

-This directory is intentionally left empty in this repository to keep the repo lightweight.
+This directory contains the CSV datasets used in this project:

-To reproduce the analysis:

-1. Download the following CSV datasets from official sources:
 - ChicagoCensusData.csv
 - ChicagoCrimeData.csv
 - ChicagoPublicSchools.csv

-2. Place them into the `data/` directory at the project root.

-These datasets are required for loading into the SQLite database in the accompanying notebook and script.
+These files are loaded into the SQLite database in the accompanying notebook and script for analysis.